borntofrappe/python-scripts/connect-four/README.md

 """
 ```

-A bit of trial and effort was required.
+Fait to say that a bit of trial and effort was required.

 At the end of the grid, add a new line for the dashes describing the floor, and a new line for the indexes of the columns.